-Discover how you can join BAFTA Crew, a professional network for film industry talent to develop their skills and careers.
+Find out more about BAFTA Crew; a professional network for film industry talent to develop their skills and careers.

-BAFTA Crew is back and bigger than before!
-Are you working in film or TV production and based outside of London?
-If so, then joining BAFTA Crew will place you at the heart of a professional network with access to the best industry talent working in film and TV today.
+Joining BAFTA Crew places participants at the heart of a professional network with access to the best industry talent working in film and TV today.

-We’re looking for up to 300 of the brightest ‘below the line’ crew talent – whether camera, art department, sound, costume, post-production (VFX and editing), hair and make-up or production management.
+Earlier this year we recruited over 200 of the brightest ‘below the line’ crew talent – from camera, art departments, sound, costume, post-production (VFX and editing), hair and make-up and production management.

 < Costume design masterclass with Sandy Powell in 2013

 Masterclasses will focus mainly on feature film production, but BAFTA Crew is open to professionals with experience in TV too.
 Last year’s masterclasses featured BAFTA-nominated talent such as cinematographer Sean Bobbitt (12 Years a Slave), costume designer Sandy Powell (The Wolf of Wall Street), production designer Eve Stewart (Les Miserables) and make up artist Lois Burwell (Lincoln).
 Catch up on last year’s BAFTA Crew programme >